Aqusiz/WM/README.md

-# Getting Started with Create React App
+# WM 과제: CRUD operations with Grid UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).